 wills, trusts, and estate planning.
 Mr. Ivie's practice includes

 cases and files in a diverse number of areas, but as his practice has grown Mr.

 Ivie has been able to be more selective about his cases; focusing on criminal

 misdemeanor defense and Georgia traffic defense.
 Today his practice is

-diversified but is dominated by plaintiff litigation, domestic disputes,
+diversified but is dominated by plaintiff litigation,

 representing differed deposit corporations and Georgia real estate closings.